Unconfined Aquifer Testing (NT)

 Figure 1.
 Example of WATEQ type curve matching.

 WATEQ allows hypothetical aquifer characteristics to include different resistances to flow in the vertical and horizontal direction (vertical and horizontal hydraulic conductivity), and various ways to simulate delayed drainage at the water table.
 It allows treatment of the effects of characteristics of the pumped well and the observation wells.
 These characteristics include (1) only partial penetration of the aquifer, (2) water pumped from storage in the pumping well, and (3) increased resistance to flow into the pumped well due to effects of well construction.
 WATEQ offers a choice of options for the method used to match real and calculated drawdown to estimate values for transmissivity, specific yield, and other values that affect the behavior of the pumped water table aquifer system.
 Considerable professional knowledge of mathematics, computer software, groundwater hydrology, and water well technology is needed for effective use of this advanced pumping test analysis software.

-If you have questions, send me an email at email@example.com.
+If you have questions, feel free to send me an email at email@example.com.